Margaret Mitchell: Ropa Carmagin

-In the 1920s Mitchell completed a novelette, Ropa Carmagin, about a Southern white girl who loves a biracial man.
+In the 1920s, Mitchell completed a novelette, Ropa Carmagin, about a Southern white girl who loves a biracial man.
 Mitchell submitted the manuscript to Macmillan Publishers in 1935 along with her manuscript for Gone with the Wind.
 The novelette was rejected; Macmillan thought the story was too short for book form.

 Writing Gone with the Wind

 In May 1926, after Mitchell had left her job at the Atlanta Journal and was recovering at home from her ankle injury, she wrote a society column for the Sunday Magazine, "Elizabeth Bennet's Gossip", which she continued to write until August.
 Meanwhile, her husband was growing weary of lugging armloads of books home from the library to keep his wife's mind occupied while she hobbled around the house; he emphatically suggested that she write her own book instead:

 For God's sake, Peggy, can't you write a book instead of reading thousands of them?

 To aid her in her literary endeavors, John Marsh brought home a Remington Portable No. 3 typewriter (c.
 1928).
 For the next three years Mitchell worked exclusively on writing a Civil War-era novel whose heroine was named Pansy O'Hara (prior to Gone with the Wind's publication Pansy was changed to Scarlett).
 She used parts of the manuscript to prop up a wobbly couch.

+In April 1935, Harold Latham of Macmillan, an editor looking for new fiction, read her manuscript and saw that it could be a best-seller.
+After Latham agreed to publish the book, Mitchell worked for another six months checking the historical references and rewriting the opening chapter several times.
+Mitchell and John Marsh edited the final version of the novel.
+Gone with the Wind was published in June 1936.